 4) A miscarriage will rob a woman of the excitement of her next (healthy) pregnancy.
 She will live in fear every single day for 9 months.
 She may not allow herself to get attached to the baby.
 The innocent joys of ultrasounds and other prenatal experiences for her will be wrought with fear and anxiety.
 She will likely wonder every single day if her baby’s heart is still beating.

 5) It’s difficult to find a funeral home that will bury or cremate a miscarried baby.
 I guess the reasoning is they’re not going to dig a plot just for a tiny fetus or embryo.
-Many will cremate for free, but there won’t be enough ashes to save.
+Many will cremate for free, but there usually won’t be enough ashes to save.
 If you deliver at the hospital, unless you ask them to release the baby to you, they discard it as medical waste.
 Many women don’t actually have their miscarried baby’s body, either because they had to have a D&C surgery (where the baby is pulled out in pieces), or because they passed the baby in the toilet and flushed (either on accident or because of the trauma or because the baby was too small for them to see).
 Women who do not get to see their baby’s body often feel grief from never getting to meet their child.
 Women who do see their baby’s body often feel traumatized by the sight of their dead child.
 It’s a lose-lose situation however it ends.

 6) It is very common for women to suffer from postpartum depression and/or PTSD after a miscarriage.
 Many people don’t understand how incredibly painful it is for a woman to carry life inside her, only to experience death of that new life pass through her.
 She was connected to that child (or children) biologically, emotionally, and spiritually.
 It’s really an indescribable grief, and because so many people don’t understand the depths of the pain, it is extremely lonely.